daaimah123/Student_Management_System/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-Just remember to check the TODOs in the code - there might already be a plan for what you're thinking of!
+Just remember to check the TODOs in the code (or [existing issues](https://github.com/daaimah123/Student_Management_System/issues)) - there might already be a plan for what you're thinking of!

 ## License 📄
 This project is licensed under the MIT License - see the LICENSE file for details.